fincubator/bitshares_gateway/README.md

 sudo docker-compose run -d postgres sudo docker-compose run gateway
 ```
->Why not docker-compose up command?'
+>Why not 'docker-compose up' command?
 >> Because on production we need some interactive shell to input keys/password

 #### Running in testnet
 ```bash
 sudo docker-compose up --build -d
 ```
-Will be using test account from test fixtures
+Will be using default test account

 # How it works
 BitShares Gateway serve SINGLE bitshares asset.